DannyArends/CTLmapping/README.md

 - Download and Install the R environment from [www.r-project.org](http://www.r-project.org/ "www.r-project.org")

-Then install into R by using (from a terminal / commandline):
+Then install into R by using (from a terminal / command line):

-    $ git clone git://github.com/DannyArends/QCLmapping.git  # Download the repository
+    $ git clone git://github.com/DannyArends/CTLmapping.git  # Download the repository
-    $ R CMD INSTALL QCLmapping                               # Install the package
+    $ R CMD INSTALL CTLmapping                               # Install the package

 Optionally you can install the pre-build packages by downloading the appropriate package for your operating system.